 Only for the Most Devoted Apple Customers

-Attractive Rewards For Apple Fans: rewards system can draw in the repeat Apple customers with relative ease
+Attractive Rewards For Apple Fans: rewards system can draw in the repeat Apple customers

 Not Ideal For Everyday Spending: